deniztotuk/Arenosa-SV/README.md

 After tree is constructed to see confidence levels bootstrap algorithm was run by `Analysis > Bootstrap Tree`.

 **Note:** While creating tree graph used in thesis random samples from each population were used insted of entire dataset for beter readibilty.
+This did not changed any major branches.